-- The adjustments of the anti-tipper must be carried out by a qualified technician. - This adjustment is required with reference to the position and diameter of the rear wheel as well as the user conditions and his particular safety limits. - Make sure that the anti-tipper device is fitted correctly on each side, the spring button (A) and fixation (B) must be locked into position.
+- This height adjustment of the anti-tipper must be carried out by a qualified technician. - Make sure that the anti-tipper device is fitted correctly on each side, the fixation must be perfectly locked into position.

 3.12 Seat cushion